 - A. Grounds for Discipline.
-The grounds for discipline are: - (1) Mental or physical incapacity interfering with the performance of his or her duties which is, or is likely to become, permanent; - (2) Willful misconduct in office; - (3) With respect to district attorneys, willful and persistent failure to carry out duties pursuant to O.C.G.A. § 15-18-6; - (4) With respect to solicitors-general, willful and persistent failure to carry out duties pursuant to O.C.G.A. § 15-18-66; - (5) Conviction of a crime involving moral turpitude; - (6) Conduct prejudicial to the administration of justice which brings the office into disrepute; or - (7) Knowingly authorizing or permitting an assistant district attorney or assistant solicitor-general to commit any act constituting grounds for removal under paragraphs (1) through (6) of this subsection. - B. Limitations for Discipline.
-The commission may not entertain a complaint on the basis of a charging decision, plea offer, opposition to or grant of a continuance, placement of a case on a trial calendar, or recommendation regarding bond unless the affidavits and any documents attached to the complaint show it is plausible that the district attorney or solicitor-general made or knowingly authorized the decision based on: - (1) Undue bias or prejudice against the accused or in favor of persons with interests adverse to the accused; - (2) An undisclosed financial interest in the outcome of the prosecution; - (3) An undisclosed conflict of interest; - (4) Factors that are completely unrelated to the duties of prosecution; or - (5) A stated policy, written or otherwise, which demonstrates that the district attorney or solicitor-general categorically refuses to prosecute any offense or offenses of which he or she is required by law to prosecute.
+The grounds for discipline of a prosecuting attorney are: - (1) Willful misconduct in office. (see Georgia Code of Prosecuting Attorneys' Conduct Rule 5.2, O.C.G.A. § 15-18-32(h)(2)); - (2) With respect to district attorneys, willful and persistent failure to carry out duties pursuant to O.C.G.A. § 15-18-6. (see Georgia Code of Prosecuting Attorneys' Conduct Rule 5.3, O.C.G.A. § 15-18-32(h)(3)); - (3) With respect to solicitors-general, willful and persistent failure to

+- carry out duties pursuant to O.C.G.A. § 15-18-66. (see Georgia Code of Prosecuting Attorneys' Conduct Rule 5.3, O.C.G.A. § 15-18-32(h)(4)); - (4) Conviction of a crime involving moral turpitude. (see Georgia Code of Prosecuting Attorneys' Conduct Rule 5.4, O.C.G.A. § 15-18-32(h)(5)); - (5) Conduct prejudicial to the administration of justice which brings the office into disrepute. (see Georgia Code of Prosecuting Attorneys' Conduct Rule 5.5, O.C.G.A. § 15-18-32(h)(6)); or - (6) Knowingly authorizing or permitting an assistant district attorney or assistant solicitor-general to commit any act constituting grounds for removal under paragraphs (1) through (5) of this subsection. (see Georgia Code of Prosecuting Attorneys' Conduct Rule 5.6, O.C.G.A. § 15-18-32(h)(7)). - B. Limitations for Discipline.
+The commission may not entertain a complaint on the basis of a charging decision, plea offer, opposition to or grant of a continuance, placement of a case on a trial calendar, or recommendation regarding bond unless the affidavits and any documents attached to the complaint show it is plausible that the district attorney or solicitor-general made or knowingly authorized the decision based on: - (1) Undue bias or prejudice against the accused or in favor of persons with interests adverse to the accused; - (2) An undisclosed financial interest in the outcome of the prosecution; - (3) An undisclosed conflict of interest;

-- C. Sanctions.
-The following sanctions may be imposed upon a respondent who has committed such misconduct: - (1) Private admonition by the Investigative Panel with the consent of the Prosecuting Attorney, provided that a private admonition may be used in subsequent proceedings as evidence of prior misconduct solely upon the issue of the sanction to be imposed, pursuant to Rule 4.1 D (1). - (2) Deferred discipline agreement; - (3) Public reprimand by the Hearing Panel; - (4) Censure by the Hearing Panel; - (5) Imposition by the Hearing Panel of limitations on the performance of prosecutorial duties; - (6) Suspension by the Hearing Panel, with such conditions and restrictions as deemed appropriate; - (7) Removal or involuntary retirement from office by the Hearing Panel, which shall include a disqualification from being appointed or elected to the office of district attorney of any judicial circuit or to the office of solicitor-general of any county of this state for a period of ten years from the date of such removal or involuntary retirement; - (8) Other appropriate disciplinary action.
+- (4) Factors that are completely unrelated to the duties of prosecution; or - (5) A stated policy, written or otherwise, which demonstrates that the district attorney or solicitor-general categorically refuses to prosecute any offense or offenses of which he or she is required by law to prosecute.
+(See commentary on Georgia Code of Prosecuting Attorneys' Conduct Rule 6.2). - C. Sanctions.
+The following sanctions may be imposed upon a respondent who has committed such misconduct: - (1) Private admonition by the Investigative Panel with the consent of the prosecuting attorney, provided that a private admonition may be used in subsequent proceedings as evidence of prior misconduct solely upon the issue of the sanction to be imposed pursuant to

+540 Rule 4.1 D (1).

+- 541 (2) Deferred discipline agreement; - (3) Public reprimand by order of the Hearing Panel; - (4) Censure by the Hearing Panel; - (5) Imposition by the Hearing Panel of limitations on the performance of prosecutorial duties; - (6) Suspension by the Hearing Panel, with such conditions and restrictions as deemed appropriate; - (7) Removal or involuntary retirement from office by the Hearing Panel, which shall include a disqualification from being appointed or elected to the office of district attorney of any judicial circuit or to the office of solicitor-general of any county of this state for a period of ten years from the date of such removal or involuntary retirement.